Medini-Rajendra/Phase1_websiteproject/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-Website Development Project - 1st Phase
+Website Development Project - 1st Phases

 The goal of the project is to create a replica of a webpage given to us as assignment.